 Enter a subject field for the email that will be sent automatically to users when new items have been added in your to-do list …

 Text in Emails Sent to User

-Type in the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.
+Add into this field the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.

 To-Do List Advanced Settings > Database Cleanup

-The tasks below can be performed:
+The following tasks can be performed:

 This section lets you configure user permissions and capabilities for Group or Master List types …

 If you choose the Individual List type, the only configurable option applicable for this section is the View To-Do List option …

 If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …